kobato-chan1912/Realtime-LyricsPlayer/readme.md

 This web app has been deployed in Microsoft Azure (for Backend) and Firebase Hosting (for Client):

-- [Breakdance](https://breakdance.github.io/breakdance/) - Click the link here.
+- [Player Here](https://players-f1cdf.web.app/client) - Click the link here.

 or